WebAssembly/spec/ml-proto/README.md

 The interpreter can also convert entire test scripts:

 ```
-wasm -s script.wast -o script.bin.wast
+wasm -d script.wast -o script.bin.wast
-wasm -s script.wast -o script2.wast
+wasm -d script.wast -o script2.wast
-wasm -s script.wast -o script.js
+wasm -d script.wast -o script.js
 ```

-The first creates a new test scripts where all embedded modules are converted to binary, the second where all are textual, regardless of how they where given in the original script.
+The first creates a new test scripts where all embedded modules are converted to binary, the second one where all are converted to textual.

 The last invocation produces an equivalent, self-contained JavaScript test file.
-Note the `-s` necessary to instruct the interpreter to convert the whole script, not just the (last) module in it.

 #### Command Line Expressions